aliozgur/aliozgur.github.io/_posts/2015-05-13-bilgi-softdev-git-workflow.md

 > Our flow includes some inspiration and material from James Kurczodyna's [ENV Branching with Git](http://www.wearefine.com/mingle/env-branching-with-git/) post.

-# Bilgi Software Development Git Workflow
-In this page you can find the details and recipes of our Git Workflow

 ![Bilgi Git Workflow]({{ root.url }}/media/bilgi-softdev-git-workflow/00.jpg)
 [Graphic by James Kurczodyna](http://www.wearefine.com/mingle/env-branching-with-git/)